 Is it important for everyone to wear gloves?

-The World Health Organisation does not recommend the use of gloves as a means of protecting against COVID-19 illness.
+The World Health Organization does not recommend the use of gloves as a means of protecting against COVID-19 illness.
 The wearing of gloves gives you a false sense of security and may make you less likely to keep up handwashing and using alcohol sanitisers.
 A person also needs to know how to take off the gloves properly if you have worn them and most people will get this wrong and defeat the purpose altogether.
 Washing hands remains the number-one hygiene regime.

 Is it true that coronavirus can live on a surface?
 If so, for how long?